squidgetx/arklet/README.md

 source (optional)
 ```

-Returns an empty 200 response if update is successful
+Returns an empty 200 response if update is successful.

+Python command line tools are available in the `/ui` subdirectory for interacting with the API.

 # Deployment